wirepas/gateway/README.md

 ### Optional

 Launch local gateway process to see messages received from sinks at Dbus level.
-It can be launched from command line with:
+It can be launched from the command line with:

 ```shell
     wm-dbus-print